Blog

 Alternative Approaches

-Fractional executives provide senior expertise without full-time burn commitment.
-A fractional CFO at $5,000 per month delivers strategic finance guidance without the $200,000+ annual cost of a full-time hire.
+Fractional executives provide senior expertise without full-time burn commitment, giving you senior help without the $200,000+ annual cost of a full-time hire.

 Contract workers for defined projects with clear deliverables and end dates convert fixed costs into variable costs, protecting runway while still getting work done.